-How much does NetSuite cost?
-A real pricing breakdown
+How much does NetSuite cost per month?

 Here's what happens in almost every NetSuite sales conversation: you ask about pricing, and the rep says "it depends."
 Which is true — and also frustrating when you're trying to budget for an ERP system implementation.

 After guiding dozens of companies through the NetSuite buying process, we can tell you that a typical mid-market company should expect to spend $50,000 to $200,000 in the first year, then $50,000 to $150,000 annually after that.
-The base platform starts around $999/month, user licenses run $99-199/month each, and the cost of NetSuite implementation typically runs 1-2x your annual license fee.
+The base platform starts around $999/month, user licenses run $129-199/month each, and the cost of NetSuite implementation typically runs 1-2x your annual license fee.

 Those are real ranges from real deals.
 But your specific NetSuite ERP cost depends on how many users you need, which modules you require, how complex your business is, and — honestly — how well you negotiate.
 Understanding the full NetSuite pricing structure upfront is the most cost effective way to avoid surprises down the road.